holypython/Watermarkd/README.md

 ## Known Issues

-- Batch function is missing GUI component
-- Path names can work roughly.
-In current stage user has to be careful about providing "/" in the end of path parameters.
 - Sometimes, current algorithm doesn't spread out the watermark as nicely.
 This happens in approximately 10-20% of different size and shapes of photos.
 It can be fixed by improving the algorithm.

+- In batch function font size is not calculated dynamically.
+When a folder has images with very different image resolutions this can cause a problem of very different watermark font sizes.

 ## Versions
 |Version | Description |